smatechnologies/ibm-i-agent-docs/docs/job-tracking/tracking-types.md

 WRKREGINF).
 This technique registers an LSAM program as the exit program that is called any time the IBM i SBMJOB (Submit Job) command from library QSYS is used, anywhere in the system.
-The other technique is supported by registering a data queue that will receive trigger or \"job notify\" transactions from the IBM i system any time a job enters a designated IBM i job queue, and/or whenever a job from the designated job queue ends its processing.
+The other technique is supported by registering a data queue that will receive trigger or "job notify" transactions from the IBM i system any time a job enters a designated IBM i job queue, and/or whenever a job from the designated job queue ends its processing.